ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Organellar_Genome_Assembly_From_Nuclear-Targeted_Reads.md

   overlay_image: /assets/images/dna.jpg
 ---

-In this tutorial, we'll walk through extracting and assembling the mitochondrial genome of Dodonaea viscosa using Oxford Nanopore reads.
+In this tutorial, we'll walk through extracting and assembling the mitochondrial genome of *Dodonaea viscosa* using Oxford Nanopore reads.
 Measures are always taken to remove organelles prior to sequencing, though there are usually enough long reads to create single-contig, complete assemblies.
-To avoid confounding our assemblies, we will be first employ strategies to remove NUMTs (nuclear mitochondrial DNA segments) and NUMPTs (nuclear plastid DNA segments) from our reads.
+To avoid confounding our assemblies, we will be first employ strategies to remove NUMTs (nuclear mitochondrial DNA segments) and NUPTs (nuclear plastid DNA segments) from our reads.
-What Are NUMTs and NUPTs?
+What are NUMTs and NUPTs?

 * NUMTs (Nuclear Mitochondrial DNA) are segments of mitochondrial DNA that have been inserted into the nuclear genome and can vary greatly across species.
 These can be present in multiple copies with varying degrees of sequence divergence from the functional mitochondrial genome.
 * NUPTs (Nuclear Plastid DNA) are the plastid equivalent.